muratkeremozcan/pizza-api/README.md

 There are two challenges with our code.
 First, we would have to duplicate it in any other handler that is using feature flags.
 Second, the `ldClient` variable being in the global scope is not optimal.

+// TODO: use better naming for the function so that there is no overlap later with cypress-ld-control-later.
+Instead of getFlagValue, something to indicate that the value is coming from the LD instance.

 What if we could put it all in a module, from which we could import the utility function `getFlagValue` to any handler?
 What if the handler calling our utility function had exclusive access to the LaunchDarkly client without any other part of the application knowing about it?
 Let's see how that can work.
 Create a new file `get-flag-value.js`.

 We use an IIFE and wrap the module so that `ldClient` cannot be observed by any other part of the application.
 This way, the handler has exclusive access to the LaunchDarkly client.
 Additionally, the instance of `ldClient` gets stored in the module scope.
-It gets reused by the handler in case the flag does not change value and it is called back to back
+It gets reused by the handler in case the flag does not change value and it is called back to back.

 ```js
 // ./handlers/get-flag-value.js